Grill Island Phase 2

 Once you’ve admired work for a bit and how far you’ve come, it’s time to fill in the gaps between the rocks with mortar.
 Doing this will bind them all together and help hold up the heavy rocks during the freezing and thawing cycles of the seasons, at least where I live.

-Use a grout bag for this procedure.
+Use a grout bag (Amazon link) for this procedure.
 A grout bag looks like the thing used in the bakery to frost cakes.
 It works fairly well.
 Mix up your mortar and make not as stiff as normal so you can squeeze it through the grout bag hole.
 Then starting at the bottom, squeeze the mortar into the gaps.
 Be sure to use rubber gloves as the chemicals in the mortar will eat your skin away after too much exposure.

 The easiest technique I found was to squeeze in the mortar, then smooth it out with my finger.
-I know there is probably a tool for that, but I felt I had more control doing it that way.
+I know there is a tool for this, but I felt I had more control doing it that way.
 As you go make sure to remove any excess mortar that may have gotten onto the rocks before it cures.

 Do one side at a time.
 Once you are finished with one, go back to where you started and using a paintbrush smooth out all the cracks.
 The paintbrush leaves a nice texture as well and makes it all look uniform.